 With its torpedo shape similar to the Arrow and Hyperjolt concepts, the design of the Subrocket is unconventional to modern day super cars.
 The goal for the Subrocket is to become a scalable bench test that would lead ultimately to the creation of a series of smaller autonomous supercars mounted with 10, 25 and 50 Kw motors.
 A car that could go faster and cover more distance when travelling across the country.

-The images of the Subrocket concept were created by Abhishek Roy.
+The Subrocket concept was imagined in September 2015 by Charles Bombardier and the images were created by Abhishek Roy.
 Abhishek is the founder of Lunatic Koncepts, a start-up design lab based in India.
 Abhishek’s team also created the renderings for the Dolfido submarine and the Korbiyor autonomous hearse.